OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 should not inhibit the application of any rule, but they shouldn't get lost during merge, either.

-## Postprocessing
+## Finishing the assembly

 After all source taxonomies are aligned and merged, general ad hoc patches are applied to the union taxonomy, in a manner similar to that employed with the source taxonomies.
-Patches are represented in a variety of formats representing different theories of what patches should look like as developed through the course of the project.
+Patches are represented in a variety of formats representing historical accidents of curation.
 For example, a set of patches for microbial Eukaryotes was prepared by the Katz lab as a table of their own design.
-Rather than convert it to some form already known to the system, we kept it in the original form to facilitate further editing.
+Rather than convert it to some form already known to the system, we kept it in the original form, which facilitates further editing.

-* give the number of patches [at least 151 - not clear how to count], give breakdown by type
+* give the number of patches [at least 123 - not clear how to count], give breakdown by type? or is that a result?

 There is a step to mark as extinct those taxa whose only source taxonomy is GBIF and that come to GBIF via PaleoDB [reference].
 This